 About OU's Bachelor of Arts in Health Care Management (Non-Clinical Track)

+Are you interested in earning a degree in health care or pursuing a Bachelor of Arts in Health Care Administration?
 The non-clinical track of Ottawa University’s Bachelor of Arts in Health Care Management will help business professionals understand health management systems and gain the organizational insight and managerial ability needed to pursue positions of leadership or management of health care organizations, so they can continue helping people live better, healthier lives.
 Healthcare is a growing field, in every way.
 While there continues to be great demand for doctors, nurses and other medical practitioners, there is also a rising need for the office professionals and administrators that maintain health-care operations.
 You could fill these roles with OU’s health care management degree.

 The Health Care Management program promotes an understanding of complex, evolving and integrated health care and reimbursement systems.
 Students analyze perspectives, methods and values associated with the delivery and financing of health services.
 They learn to evaluate client needs, fiscal constraints, management practices, ethical principles, public policies, and promotional strategies of the health care institution.
 System designs to discover ways to meet the growing demands for affordable, efficient, responsible, and effective health care are considered.
 This major promotes organizational insight and managerial ability for those who desire leadership positions in health-related organizations.
 It is especially suitable for health care professionals with technical/clinical training.

 Coursework in the non-clinical track requires six foundation courses in business, along with the necessary core courses to earn the degree.